AramZS/devblog/src/posts/projects/aramzsxyz/day-9-getting-pocket-working-speeding-up-build.md

 Ok, that works *much* faster.
 Mostly because it only has to process the `main.css` file and not build the others.

-`git commit -m "Move postcss processing internal to the template format flow of eleventy"`
+`git commit -am "Move postcss processing internal to the template format flow of eleventy"`

 I can also remove invocations of my most expensive functions from the pages that forward users where the users will never see the menu that triggers them.